jeffnyman/pacumen/README.md

 pip3 install .
 ```

 By default, pip will install Python packages to a system directory.
-You acn have pip install packages in your home directory instead, as such:
+You can have pip install packages in your home directory instead, as such:

 ```
 python3 -m pip install --user .
 ```

-With either approach the application is then available with the command `pacumen`.
+With either approach the application is then available as a distinct application that can be called from anywhere on your file system.

 After install via pip, you can do this: